lea19019/developer-notes/clean-code/control-structures.md

 Avoid deeo nesting, for example by using "Guards", which are if statement that would return the function when something is not met, or by extracting control structures into separate functions.

-COnsider using polymorphism and factory functinos to avoid code duplication, look at the example below.
+Consider using polymorphism and factory functinos to avoid code duplication, look at the example below.

 Also, use **real errors** instead of **synthetic errors** replicated with if statements.